dballari/block-search-replace-tool/readme.txt

 == Changelog ==

+= 0.0.3 =
+* Add max height and scroll y to content item

 = 0.0.2 =
 * Remove revisions from search and replace
 * Activate replacement (just one line of content)